 Many patients find that soft tissue massage therapy is beneficial to assist your pain relief, muscle relaxation and swelling reduction.
-Please ask your physiotherapist if you would benefit from a massage.
+Would you please ask your physiotherapist if you would benefit from a massage?

 Acupuncture can be helpful for the relief of your pain.
 If you are interested in trying some acupuncture, many of our therapists are trained in acupuncture.
 Please ask for their advice.